 The Japanese regulations on dominance and monopolies come in two forms: prohibition on private monopolisation and prohibition on unfair business practices.2

 The concept of 'private monopolisation' is derived from Article 2 of the US Sherman Act, and was enacted at the time of the establishment of the Antimonopoly Act (AMA) in 1947, which is based on US judicial precedents on monopolisation.
-Two types of conduct are prescribed – 'exclusionary conduct' and 'controlling conduct', with 'controlling conduct' being unique to Japanese competition law.
+Two types of conduct are prescribed: 'exclusionary conduct' and 'controlling conduct', with controlling conduct being unique to Japanese competition law.
 There are also regulations on such conduct being committed by multiple enterprises simultaneously, although there are few actual examples of this.
 Private monopolisation is defined in the provisions of the AMA as follows:

 The term 'private monopolisation' as used in this Act means such business activities by which any enterprise, individually or by combination, in conspiracy with other enterprises, or by any other manner, excludes or controls the business activities of other enterprises, thereby causing, contrary to the public interest, a substantial restraint of competition in any particular field of trade.3

-In actual practice, the provisions against controlling-type conduct are rarely applied, and seven of the eight private monopolisation cases that have taken place since 2000 have been exclusionary-type cases.
+In actual practice, the provisions against controlling-type conduct are rarely applied, and eight of the nine private monopolisation cases that have taken place since 2000 have been exclusionary-type cases.
 While the title 'private monopolisation' is used, there is also no requirement for the subject of the conduct to be monopolising the market in the economic sense of the term (that is, having only one seller or one buyer).

 Unfair business practices